 The Azeri language belongs to the southwestern (Oguz) branch of the Turkic language family.
 There are two main subgroups of Azeri: Azerbaijani North and Azerbaijani South.
 The main differences are in the sounds and basic grammatical structure of the languages.
 Azeri has a written tradition that dates back to the fourteenth century.
 Arabic script is used in Iran and the Cyrillic alphabet is used in Azerbaijan.
 Azeri serves as the somewhat hybrid, yet common, language of eastern Transcaucasus, southern Dagestan, and northwestern Iran.

-Georgia's Azerbaijani are primarily Muslims of the Ithna Ashari tradition, but there are a number of Hanafite Muslims as well.
+Georgia's Azerbaijanis are primarily Muslims of the Ithna Ashari tradition, but there are a number of Hanafite Muslims as well.
 Twenty percent of the Azerbaijani in Georgia are non-religious.

 Islam among the Azerbaijani is a reflection of the historical ties that exist between Azerbaijan and Iran.
 Until the twentieth century, most Azerbaijani identified themselves as Muslims rather than Azerbaijani or Turks.
 They believe that being a "spiritual community of Islam" was much more important than being a nation.